cfuehrmann/bringer/README.markdown

 (as described in the installation section).
 While the configuration file is written in OCaml, it is so simple and self-explanatory that it can be edited without knowledge of the language.
-(Thus we follow the approach of the window manager Xmonad, which is written in Haskell, just like its configuration file.)
+(Thus we follow the approach of the window manager xmonad, which is written in Haskell, just like its configuration file.)

 Currently, the only aspect that can be configured is the formatting of